 While many believe that undergoing plastic surgery is solely for cosmetic purposes, this is not always the case.
 For example, breast reduction, or mammoplasty, has been developed to provide women with oversized breasts a surgical solution to rectify their discomfort.
 These problems can vary from chronic neck and back pains to respiratory difficulties and severe skin irritations.

-Breast reduction surgery is designed to vastly improve the quality of these patients’ lives, and I find this operation one of the most gratifying cosmetic surgery procedures.
+Breast reduction surgery is designed to vastly improve the quality of these patients’ lives, and Dr Nerina Wilkinson finds this operation to be one of the most gratifying cosmetic surgery procedures.

 Frequently Asked Questions